Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

      ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *semi-automatic, changes must be confirmed by another user*: Changes in a PIM product are automatically applied to the offer after confirmation in the *Omni-Channel* module by another user.
 The initial offer is only applied after confirmation by another user.
      ![Radionbutton](/Assets/Icons/Radiobutton.png "[Radiobutton]") *automatic*: Changes in a PIM product are automatically applied to the offer.
 The initial offer is also automatically applied.

-  + Activate the toggles of the connections for which you want to create offers in the *Select connections* section.
-If you want to create an offer for all displayed connections, click the [SELECT ALL] button to activate all toggles.
+  + Enable the toggles of the connections for which you want to create offers in the *Select connections* section.
+If you want to create an offer for all displayed connections, click the [SELECT ALL] button to enable all toggles.
 All active connections are displayed in the list.

 6. Click the [CONTINUE] button in the bottom right corner of the window.
   The *Select destination attribute sets* wizard window is displayed.